July 16, 1907– Barbara Stanwyck:

-She is my favorite female film star.
-Stanwyck was born Ruby Catherine Stevens in Brooklyn.
-She possessed an unusual beauty and a distinctive husky voice.
-An extremely versatile actor, Stanwyck moved easily between Melodramas, Thrillers, Westerns, and Screwball Comedies.
+Stanwyck, born Ruby Catherine Stevens in Brooklyn, possessed an unusual beauty and a distinctive husky voice.
+She was an extremely versatile actor, moving easily between Melodramas, Thrillers, Westerns, and Screwball Comedies.
 The buzz in the industry has always been that she was wonderful to work with, professional, fun on the set, noted for being especially kind to the crew and the extras, and she never behaved like the big star that she was.

-I appreciated so many of her films, but one is special to me, certainly in my Top 10 Of All Time, Ball Of Fire (1941), where she plays opposite my male choice for favorite male star, Gary Cooper.
-I am also fond of her magazine columnist caught up in a series of white lies in the romantic holiday comedy Christmas In Connecticut (1945); and the terrorized wife in Sorry Wrong Number (1948).
+I appreciated so many of her films, but one is special to me, certainly in my Top 10 Of All Time, Ball Of Fire (1941), with my male choice for Best Male Actor of the First Golden Age, Gary Cooper.
+I am also fond of her husband killer, Phyllis Dietrichson, in Double Indemnity; her mgazine columnist caught up in a series of white lies in the holiday romantic comedy Christmas In Connecticut (1945); and the her terrorized wife in Sorry, Wrong Number (1948).

-An orphan at four years old, Stanwyck never went to high school.
+An orphan at 4 years old, she never went to high school.
 She began performing out of necessity when she was 14 years old.
 Stanwyck invested her money smartly, eventually becoming one of the richest women in the USA.
-Stanwyck:

 “I knew that after 14 I’d have to earn my own living, but I was willing to do that… I’ve always been a little sorry for pampered people, and of course, they’re ‘very’ sorry for me.”

 Stanwyck married twice.
-The first time was to Broadway star Frank Fay who starred opposite her in the immensely successful Broadway play, Burlesque (1927).
-Their marriage was rough, to say the least.
+The first time was to Broadway star Frank Fay who starred opposite her in the immensely successful play Burlesque (1927).
+Their marriage was rough.
 When he moved to Hollywood with Stanwyck, Fay, a vaudevillian, was unable to parlay his success on Broadway to the screen, while Stanwyck’s stardom was predestined.
-Fay was an easily enraged closet case, and he would strike his young wife when he was drunk.
+Fay was easily enraged and struck his young wife when he was drunk.
 Director William Wellman and writers Dorothy Parker and Alan Campbell used their relationship for the basis for their screenplay of A Star Is Born (1937).